Garage Floor Cracked Or Uneven – How Do You Fix It?

 2. Poor Installation

 A poor floor installation will leave your floor vulnerable to cracks.
-You will have to install reinforcements into the floor to resist all forces that might cause damage.
+You will have to install reinforcements on the floor to resist all forces that might cause damage.
 For instance, when a floor is lightly installed over the soil with no foundation, it will crack fast before enjoying the services.

 3. Poor Drainage